zqfeng/IDS-ADR/References-reading-list-html.md

 manipulation, visualization and the potential pitfalls specific to analysing routinely collected data in the social sciences.
-We have since run the course again and have updated the list below with additional materials we discussed with participants on the 2018 edition of the course.
+We have since run the course again and have updated the list below with additional materials we discussed with participants on the various editions of the course.

 You can see the course website at